Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Enchantments.md

 Enchantment providers pick the enchantments an item receives outside the enchanting table, such as the gear mobs spawn with or the crossbow of a raid pillager.
 They generate `data/<namespace>/enchantment_provider/<name>.json`, and a name holding slashes lands in subfolders.
+Every vanilla provider is listed as an `EnchantmentProviders` constant, such as `EnchantmentProviders.Raid.VINDICATOR`, whose `asId()` is the name to reuse to override it.

 ```kotlin
 dataPack("custom_enchants") {